vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    - `-h`: show the help.
    - `-k`: path to the kubeconfig file.
 The default value is retrieved from the `$KUBECONFIG` environment variable if specified.
    - `-c`: name of the kubeconfig context that should be used when working with the cluster.
 Default value: empty string.
-   - `-n`: name of the namespace in which the addon is installed.
+   - `-n`: name of the namespace in which the add-on is installed.
 Default value is `prometheus-monitoring`.
-   - `-r`: name of the application with which the addon is installed.
-It matches the name of the Helm-chart for the addon.
+   - `-r`: name of the application with which the add-on is installed.
+It matches the name of the Helm-chart for the add-on.
 Default value is `kube-prometheus-stack`.
    - `-d`: value of the [--dry-run](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands) argument for `kubectl`.
 Default value is `none`.
 Use `server` or `client` for test running of the script: no changes will be made to the cluster.

    <details>